-- 1) Remove the Record Washer assembly.
+G. The ultrasonic washer may clean other items: such as jewelry, reading glasses, silverware.
+DO NOT PLACE ITEMS DIRECTLY INTO THE TUB.
+They will scratch the basin.
+Order a parts basket, Model KA-JT-1 The basket will suspend your items being cleaned.
+Follow the instructions provided.
+TO USE: 1) Remove the Record Washer assembly.
 (Not needed for this operation).
-Set aside. - 2) Ensure the tank is filled to the MAX LINE with distilled water.
-Add 50 mL, (3 tablespoons) of Liquid detergent to the distilled water.
-Place the items to be washed in the basket. - 3) Turn power on.
-Use the DOWN button: set the timer to 1:00. - 4) Press the ON/OFF Button Twice.
+Set aside.
+2) Ensure the tank is filled to the MAX LINE with distilled water.
+Add 0.16 oz/ 4.9 mL, (1 teaspoon), of Liquid detergent to the distilled water.
+Place the items to be washed in the basket.
+3) Turn power on.
+Use the DOWN button: set the timer to 1:00.
+4) Press the ON/OFF Button Twice.
 The system will start, a buzzing sound will be hear.
 The Timer will count down.
 Insert the basket into the basin with the items requiring cleaning.
-A greyish like smoke will rise up from the Basket.
+A greyish like smoke may rise up from the object being cleaned.
 This indicates that the cleansing action has stared.
 When the smoke stops, your item has been washed.
 Full manual with KA-JT-1 describes cautions to observe when cleaning jewelry with stones.

-KirmussAudio Europe Ltd. www.kirmussaudio.net TEL: +44 (0) 7786 397515 © Patents issued and pending
+KirmussAudio Europe Ltd. www.kirmussaudio.net TEL: +44(0)1929 794411 © Patents issued and pending